-A Hamilton reunion tradition, Alumni Colleges highlight the accomplishments of graduates and provide a rich educational program to balance the social activities of the weekend.
+A reunion tradition, Alumni Colleges highlight the accomplishments of graduates and provide a rich educational program to balance the social activities of the weekend.
 Alumni Colleges topics range from current issues in politics, leadership and entrepreneurship, to making movies, writing and short “TED-like” talks.

 Alumni who belong to a fraternity, sorority or private society are invited to reconnect with fellow members regardless of class year.
 Meetings are open to members, while lectures, Friday night dinners and houseparties hosted by the organizations are open to all alumni.